Twistx77/Winja101/README.rst

 Support
 -------

-If you are having issues, please let us know through: contact@turpialsolutions.com
+If you are having issues, please let us know.
+We have a mailing list located at: project@google-groups.com

 License
 -------

-The project is licensed under the GPLV3 license.
+The project is licensed under the BSD license.